 Factors Affecting Disability Risk from Back Pain

-Library: Back Pain Information Publications
+Category Topic: Back Pain Information - Publications List

 Synopsis: Factors associated with a higher or lower risk of going on disability pension for low back disorders.
 The factor most strongly related to disability was pain in the neck, shoulder, or back - more than a twofold increase in risk.
 Other risk factors were frequent use of analgesic drugs (pain relievers), being a former or current smoker, having some type of chronic disease, and being a manual worker.
-Lower back disorders are a major public health problem, and a leading cause of lost productivity and work disability.
-The new study helps to clarify the factors that may increase the risk of back-related disability.

 Musculoskeletal pain, obesity, and smoking are among the factors associated with an increased risk of work disability due to lower back disorders, reports a study in the May Journal of Occupational and Environmental Medicine, official publication of the American College of Occupational and Environmental Medicine (ACOEM).